anonQCD/real-data-analysis/README.md

 This document includes real data analysis results of QCD algorithm.

-## Data description

-We illustrate the runtime improvement of QCD over QICD and LP on a financial time series data set.
-It consists of monthly stock returns (Sep'05-Aug'08, 36 months) of $100$ large US firms including banks, broker-dealers, insurance firms and hedge funds.
-The goal is to regress each firm's return on the present and past returns of other firms ($p = 2*99 = 198, n = 36-1 = 35$), and select important firm-firm connections to build financial networks that can shed insight on the systemic risk of the market.
-This data set, introduced in Billio et al (2012), was used in Basu et al (2024), Karpman et al (2018), and is a key motivation behind developing our fast quantile regression algorithm.

 ## Result

 Table 1.
 Runtime and minimum BIC when using banks (Bank of America, American Express, and Citi) as dependent variable respectively.